 - Free trial started at - The date the free trial was initiated on.

-- Customer since - Date when the customer first converted to a paid subscriber.
+- Subscriber since - Date when the customer first converted to a paid subscriber.

 - Trial to-paid in days - Numbers of days it took for a trial to convert to a paid account.